Dashboards Don’t Stop Debris

 In pharmaceutical manufacturing — and in most batch-based operations — the debris isn’t mud and rocks.

-In other words, it’s Cost of Poor Quality (COPQ).
+In other words, it’s Cost of Poor Quality (COPQ) — the hidden operational losses created by execution instability.

 And unlike a horse-drawn buggy, most modern organizations don’t install a protective board.